.png)

 Music & Parkinson's

-Our research began with a small network grant from Parkinson’s UK where we invited people with Parkinson’s in the Hertfordshire (UK) area to develop a research agenda to investigate how music can help reduce Parkinson’s symptoms and improve movement and mood.
+Our research began with a small network grant from Parkinson’s UK.
+We invited people with Parkinson’s in the Hertfordshire (UK) area to develop a research agenda to investigate how music can help reduce Parkinson’s symptoms and improve movement and mood.
+The research question was:

-The research question was: Which music should we use, when and why?
+Which music should we use, when and why?

-Step 2.
-We shared these findings through two Playlists for Parkinson’s LIVE! concerts at Royal Nothern College of Music, and at the School of Music, Lucerne University of Applied Sciences and Arts.
+Step 2: We shared these findings through two Playlists for Parkinson’s LIVE! concerts at Royal Northern College of Music, and at the School of Music, Lucerne University of Applied Sciences and Arts.
+We programmed the concerts to reflect the songs people with Parkinson’s had referenced and their reasons for using them.

 Playlists

 These songs and pieces were mentioned by persons with Parkinson's as being particular movement educing, and used by participants of our surveys for this very purpose.
 See if this playlist aids you to move.
-Further specific playlists for the following activities are accessed via the buttons below the player.

 These songs and pieces were mentioned by persons with Parkinson's as being particular good for mood regulation, and used by participants of our surveys for this very purpose.
 The different sub-categories for this playlist are listed below.
-Further specific playlists for particular moods can be accessed via the buttons below the player.

 In our lives music is often associated with specific people and situations.
 The following pieces are very important to specific individuals who took part in our studies.
 Maybe one of these songs evokes a memory in you?